 Skip to 0 minutes and 14 secondsI teach History in English, in Hungary, in a bilingual secondary school.
 My subject is Physics.
 I teach History and Geography in English.
 I teach Science in English for Grade 5 students, and also I teach Social Studies for Grade 6 students.
 I teach ICT in English, and I also teach P.E. but it's not in English, now.
 Maybe later.
-Are you teaching Maths, History, Science, or another subject in English?
+Are you teaching Maths, History, Science or another subject in English?
 Do you want to build your confidence and use language effectively in your classes?

 Skip to 0 minutes and 50 secondsWe invite you to join our free course: 'Teaching Your Subject in English'.
 When working on projects you need to communicate a lot, you need to establish roles, you need to look for information, and English is everywhere.
-I have to do a lot of lateral thinking because I not only have to think of the questions that I would like to ask but also what the learners are likely to say, so that I can think of further questions.
-One basic rule, I think, is use as simple a language as possible.
-Keep it short and simple, so that by, the simpler your instructions, the simpler your definitions are, the more likely you'll succeed.
+I have to do a lot of lateral thinking because I not only have to think of the questions that I would like to ask. but also what the learners are likely to say, so that I can think of further questions.
+One basic rule, I think. is use as simple a language as possible.
+Keep it short and simple.
+So that by, the simpler your instructions. the simpler your definitions are, the more likely you'll succeed.

 Skip to 1 minute and 29 secondsI also like to use prompts: something that will motivate and inspire learners to say something about the topic.

-Skip to 1 minute and 38 seconds During the course you'll explore language that you can use to help your learners engage with your subject in English: language for helping learners get ready to learn, language for understanding core concepts, language for developing their thinking skills, and more.
+During the course you'll explore language that you can use to help your learners

+Skip to 1 minute and 42 secondsengage with your subject in English: language for helping learners get ready to learn, language for understanding core concepts, language for developing their thinking skills, and more.
 Since I teach Geography and History, I think it’s quite important to get students to make connections with whatever they know about the subject in their lives, because it’s very much about life.
 For example when I'm trying to describe cyclical events in Geography or in Science then I would take a simple example like the water cycle or the seasons, just to show how in nature these cyclical events go on in many different places in many different ways.

-Skip to 2 minutes and 28 seconds Experts and teachers from around the world will share their insights with you.
+Experts and teachers from around the world will share their insights with you.

-Skip to 2 minutes and 31 secondsYou'll have plenty of opportunities to practice your English and to think about how you can use language to support learning.
+Skip to 2 minutes and 31 secondsYou'll have plenty of opportunities to practise your English and to think about how you can use language to support learning.
 Our students are students who, usually, after graduating from school, they usually go to universities abroad.
 For example, one student graduated this year, here in Cambridge, so I’m very proud of him.
-As to monitoring your students’ progress, I think you should never underestimate the power of justified praise.
+As to monitoring your students’ progress.
+I think you should never underestimate the power of justified praise.
 I'm Helen from Cambridge English Language Assessment.
 I produce professional development materials for teachers across the globe.
 We hope to welcome you on the course soon.